7 Ways to Future-Proof Your Knowledge Management Strategy

 1. People

 They are the ones who keep, share, and apply knowledge.
-Therefore, your KM program should encourage people within the organization to share and influence others with their knowledge.
+Therefore, your knowledge management strategy should encourage people within the organization to share and influence others with their knowledge.

 2. Processes

-Ideal processes include best practices and governance for the efficient capture, storage, dissemination and reuse of knowledge.
-A standard knowledge flow process is the following seven‑stage cycle:
+Ideal processes include best practices and governance for the efficient capture, storage, dissemination, and reuse of knowledge.
+A well-defined knowledge management strategy ensures seamless knowledge flow across this seven‑stage knowledge management cycle:

 Processes